4.1K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Chicago air is currently 1.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Chicago is currently 6.2 times the WHO annual air quality guideline value

 Moderate 59 US AQI